-Each Friday I share a rundown of some stories that I didn’t have the time or space to post elsewhere.
-Typically, these “adventure quickies” focus on travel, environmental, and gear related topics that you may find interesting, but may have also flown beneath your radar.
+Each Friday, I share a rundown of some stories that I didn’t have the time or space to post elsewhere.
+Typically, these “adventure quickies” focus on travel, environmental, and gear related topics that you may find interesting but may have also flown beneath your radar.

 - Eco-Challenge Final Standings: So, you’ve watched Eco-Challenge Fiji on Amazon Prime Video, enjoyed the race start to finish, and know who won.
 But if you’re looking to find out where the entire field ended up placing, along with their final times, GearJunkie has you covered.

 One destination drawn in a handful of teams is Greenland, where crossing the country on skis and foot remains a daunting undertaking.
-Earlier this week, ExWeb posted a rundown of the teams that are currently attempting to do just that.
+Earlier this week, ExWeb posted a rundown of the teams currently attempting to do just that.

 - Greenland Sees “Unprecedented” Ice Loss: Speaking of Greenland, it was revealed this week that warming temperatures last summer resulted in “unprecedented” ice loss.
 After analyzing the data, it seems the icecaps there were as much as 15% below previous record lows, with data dating back as far as 1948.

 - Chhiji Nurbu Sherpa Has Passed Away: One of the more accomplished Nepali climbing Sherpas has passed away.
 Earlier in the week, Highlight Expeditions announced that Chhiji Hurbu Sherpa had died at 40.

 - Norway is Paying Foreigners to Leave Svalbard: The coronavirus continues to be a major cause for concern in Norway’s Arctic island of Svalbard.
-A few days back it was announced that the country would actually pay foreigners from the EU who live on the island, and have lost their jobs, to go home.
+A few days back, it was announced that the country would actually pay foreigners from the EU who live on the island and have lost their jobs to go home.

-- Nat Geo Proves There is Always a Bigger Fish: Researchers have discovered a unique—and terrifying—fossil that features a 13-foot (4 meter) long dolphin-like creature that is inside the stomach of another, even larger, “mega predator.”
+- Nat Geo Proves There is Always a Bigger Fish: Researchers have discovered a unique—and terrifying—fossil that features a 13-foot (4 meters) long dolphin-like creature that is inside the stomach of another, even larger, “mega predator.”

 - Chinese Trail Race Draws 6000 Runners: While most of the world continues to struggle with the coronavirus, China has slowly been getting back to normal.
-In fact, a trail running event there recently drew thousands of racers with no worries about social distancing or COVID-19 in sight.
+In fact, a trail running event there recently drew thousands of racers with no worries about social distancing or COVID-19 insight.
 Perhaps we can get through this after all.

 That’s it for this week!
 Have a great weekend.